MaurizioSodano/AirportXplaneParser/README.md

 3. Gates
 4. Taxiway Edges

-It display it in a simple 2D panel
+It displays it in a simple 2D panel

 ## ToDo